 Foraging is a habit as old as we are and Stinging Nettles, or Urtica dioica, stand to remind of this ancient bond between plant and homo sapiens via its fame and various uses throughout history, vitamin rich edible bits, and a claim to one of the highest protein contents among edible greens.
 They are capable of offering our entire daily intake of vitamin A, and add generous daily values of iron, fatty acids, iron, protein, minerals, terpenoids, carotenoids, and fiber (reference sources).

 They have been used as fiber for clothes dating as far back as three thousand years, were used for “keeping warm” by the Romans, and are even referenced a handful of times in the Bible.
 Stinging Nettle oil is purported to stimulate hair growth and may help those suffering from alopecia.
 Salves applied topically can tend to wounds and relieve symptoms of arthritis and seasonal allergies, while my family can personally say the tops are nice added to some sauce, or cooked in butter and garlic, and served over noodles (see below).
-I suffer from peptic ulcers and IBS and a mix of nettle greens, garlic, and butter over plain noodles was a relief to my system during a flare up.

 The roots, seeds, stems, and leaves are used medicinally by herbalists to treat a variety of ailments including arthritis, IBS, pancreatitis & digestive difficulties, and their nutritional value, fiber, & low-calorie content is ideal for vegetarians and diabetic diets.
 There’s currently research around using Nettles in bread as a lower calorie option for diabetic diets.
 It’s also known to aid in prostate health.